Nutrition

 Ask yourself:

-What’s a baby step I could take?
+What’s a baby step I can take?

 The babier the better.
 Seriously.